 Elected SUN representatives enjoy many benefits for their service such as recognition, helping to bring activities and programming to the student body that fosters social change and growth, valuable experience that can be cited on a resume, and a tuition waiver for one semester-hour credit per term served (up to two for a full year of service).

 To be eligible to run for a SUN representative election, you must 1) be a current graduate student 2) plan to be continually enrolled as a graduate student throughout the next academic year either part-time or full-time, 3) be in good academic standing and disciplinary standing with the College, and 4) not have any conflict of interest that will prohibit you from fulfilling your duties as a SUN representative (roles and responsibilities of SUN representatives are provided below).

-Completed Self-Nomination Applications must be submitted via e-mail to the Graduate Dean’s office (email@example.com) no later than Friday, July 21, 2017 at 5:00 PM.
+Completed Self-Nomination Applications must be submitted via e-mail to the Graduate Dean’s office (email@example.com) no later than Friday, September 7, 2018 at 5:00 PM.
 Incomplete applications or those received after this deadline will not be accepted.
-The information you provide in your application will be posted online by Monday, July 31 so that your classmates can review it and vote.
+The information you provide in your application will be posted online by Monday, September 10 so your classmates can review it and vote.